 Partner Minimum Gain Chargeback: Such provisions apply when there are non-recourse liabilities that a partner bears the risk of economic loss.
 The minimum gain related to these liabilities need to be allocated to partners that previously received allocations of losses and deductions related to the applicable liabilities.

 Distribution Triggered Special Allocations: Such provisions allocate gain and income to a partner that offset “excess” distributions received by the partner that would be in excess of the partner’s interest.

 It is recommended that the partners or partnership consult with a business attorney or tax attorney to discuss the impact of special allocations and to draft the operating agreement of the partnership.
+You can speak with a Denver business attorney or Denver tax attorney by contacting The McGuire Law Firm.
 The reallocation of income, loss, gain or deductions by the IRS can create negative individual income tax consequences to the individual partners.
 Our tax attorneys and business attorneys are available to consult you regarding these issues.